-Audition CS5.5 review
+Audition CS5.5 full review

 Adobe has finally brought Audition, its multitrack audio recording and editing tool, with mixing, mastering and sound-processing capabilities, to the Mac.
 It’s the digital recording studio for your desktop.

 Users familiar with the Windows version will recognise that its core functionality and features are all present.
 But this version shows signs of an extensive rewrite, with a brand new, very fast audio rendering engine, an overhauled interface, under-the-hood changes to hardware configuration and round-trip integration with Adobe’s video editing tool Premiere Pro.